Wine Varietal: Pinot Grigio

 2 tablespoons vegetable oil

 Wash spinach and remove thick stems; coarsely chop.
-Melt butter in a large skillet over medium heat of a grill and add the chopped onion, garlic, and red pepper.
+Melt butter in a large skillet over the grill and add the chopped onion, garlic, and red pepper.
 Saute for 2 minutes.
 Stir in the chopped spinach until wilted.

-Cook bacon in a large skillet over medium high heat of a grill until crispy.
+Cook bacon in a large skillet on the grill until crispy.
 Remove from skillet and let drain on a plate lined with paper towels.
 Set aside and crumble one-fourth of the bacon.

 In a large bowl, combine the ground chuck, crumbled bacon, sun-dried tomato pesto, and remaining garlic, thyme, parsley, Gruyere, salt, pepper and cayenne.
 With your hands or a large spoon, gently mix well, handling the meat as little as possible to prevent compacting it.
 Form into 6 equal-sized patties sized to fit the buns.